MahsulotCom/Python-task/README.md

 Python task is a Django-based e-commerce platform that allows users to create shops, add products, manage orders, and more.

+# Features

+### Shop admin
+* Navigate through the shops list. ✅
+* Make a search by title. ✅
+* Edit everything except shop id. ✅
+* Upload image as shop pic. ✅

+### Product admin
+* Navigate through product list. ✅
+* Search by id or product title. ✅
+* Edit everything except product id. ✅
+* First image should be displayed as main image in both list view and product view. ✅
+* Sort products in product list by number of orders and by price. ✅
+* Filter list of products by active flag. ✅
+* Filter by price range. ✅
+* Attach product to one or more categories. ✅

+### Category admin
+* Navigate through categories list. ✅
+* Search by product id, title and parent category. ✅
+* Add one or more parent categories. ✅
+* Display all possible paths to chosen category. ✅

 ## Installation

 Clone the repository: